-In accordance with international law and practice, the Fundamental Law of Hungary guarantees the exercise of the right of petition at the level of fundamental rights and regulates it in detail.
-According to the Fundamental Law, everyone has the right, alone or jointly with others, to submit a request, complaint or proposal in writing to any organ exercising public authority.^[276] The rules on the exercise of the right of petition and the handling of such petitions are governed by a separate Act.^[277] The right to a fair trial is enshrined in the Fundamental Law in line with human rights instruments and the former Hungarian Constitution, but the obligation to conduct administrative proceedings fairly and to pay compensation for unlawfully caused damages is laid down in a separate Article, in accordance with the Charter of Fundamental Rights.
+The right to a fair trial is enshrined in the Fundamental Law in line with human rights instruments and the former Hungarian Constitution, but the obligation to conduct administrative proceedings fairly and to pay compensation for unlawfully caused damages is laid down in a separate Article, in accordance with the Charter of Fundamental Rights.
 This right, as set out in the Charter of Fundamental Rights, includes the right of every person to be heard, before any individual measure which would affect him or her adversely is taken, to have access to his or her file and the obligation of the administration to give reasons for its decisions These principles are linked to the concept of good administration and to the common European principles of administrative procedure.
-The requirements related to the latter were laid down in the resolution adopted in 1977 by the Committee of Ministers of the Council of Europe, which explicitly specifies also the obligation of the administrative organ to provide a statement of reasons.^[278]
+The requirements related to the latter were laid down in the resolution adopted in 1977 by the Committee of Ministers of the Council of Europe, which explicitly specifies also the obligation of the administrative organ to provide a statement of reasons.280

 The right to fair trial has to be interpreted broadly, since it is not only the trial that has to be fair, but the entire proceeding.
-A proceeding can be inequitable, unjust or unfair if some elements are missing, but even if all detailed rules are observed.^[279] The right to fair trial is an absolute right, which means that it cannot be restricted based on any constitutional right or value.
+"Fair trial" is a quality that can only be assessed taking account of the entirety and circumstances of the proceeding.
+A proceeding can be inequitable, unjust or unfair if some elements are missing, but even if all detailed rules are observed.281 The right to fair trial is an absolute right, which means that it cannot be restricted based on any constitutional right or value.

 An important part of the right to fair trial that is not specified in the Fundamental Law is the equality of arms, which is aimed at ensuring that both the prosecution and the defence have equal opportunities to influence the opinion on questions of both fact and law.
 Equality of arms does not mean that the prosecution and the defence have the exact same rights, but only that their rights have to be given the same weight.
 Equality of arms does not in all cases mean that the rights of the prosecution and the defence are completely identical; it however certainly requires that the rights of the defence are comparable to those of the prosecution.
 One of the conditions for equality of arms, and also its most well-developed aspect in the case law of international organisations, is that the parties are present in person during procedural acts and that neutrality of certain participants, such as experts, is maintained.
 The other condition is that the prosecution, the defendant and the defence council have access to data relevant to the case in the same detail and depth.